TomBurdge/Open-AI-Streamlit-Demo/README.md

 ## The Use Case

-Imagine you're employed at a large corporation and need to ascertain the parent company of a specific brand.
+Imagine you're employed at a large corporation and need to find the parent company of a specific brand.
 This information is crucial for market share analysis, especially when comparing your company's performance against its competitors.
 For instance, if you're working at Proctor & Gamble, it's not just about understanding your market share in comparison to Ben & Jerry's; you need to see the bigger picture against Unilever.

 Consider a brand like MountainDew.
 You might know its parent company is PepsiCo.
 But what about a less-known example, such as Chattem, Inc.?
 Not everyone knows that Chattem was acquired by Sanofi in 2009.
 This is where OpenAI's extensive training on a vast array of internet sources becomes invaluable.